 Spiga, New Canaan

-While Lugano is famous for its wine, Spiga focuses on locally sourced dishes to stimulate its classically inspired Italian cuisine.
+While Lugano is famous for its wine, Spiga focuses on locally sourced dishes to stimulate its inspired Italian cuisine.

 After over 17 years of business, Match in South Norwalk must be doing something right.